JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 #### Overview
 All the following sections provide a walkthrough for recreating this workbook's functionality.
-However, I strongly suggest using the workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.
+However, I strongly suggest using the workbooks I have provided and modifying them to suit your needs, rather than starting from scratch.

 This example uses 4 industries.
 Each industry has a unique list of parameters associated with it.
 The number of parameters in each list varies (between 3 and 14).